bigscience-workshop/bigscience/train/tr1-13B-base/README.md

 ## Exporting

-Before starting training insert cloned git repos to where output data will go.
+Before starting training create cloned git repos to where output data will go.

-The last 3 should all be git repo clones
+The last 4 should all be git repo clones
 ```
 DATA_OUTPUT_PATH=$six_ALL_CCFRSCRATCH/checkpoints/tr1-13B
 CHECKPOINT_PATH=$DATA_OUTPUT_PATH/checkpoints